CONNECT WITH:

 OTHER FLORIDA NEWSPAPERS

 Here’s what’s happening at other Florida newspapers.
 In Broward, the South Florida Sun-Sentinel’s statement of ownership published on Sept.
 8 disclosed its “requested,” or paid, average circulation in the preceding year was 20,073, with another 1,256 freebies.
 Paid digital copies were not disclosed.
-The daily Sun-Sentinel is owned by Tribune Media, which in turn is owned by the New York City-based hedge fund Alden Global Capital, which operates its various media holdings through Digital First Media.
+The daily Sun-Sentinel is owned by Tribune Media, which in turn is owned by the large New York City-based investment firm Alden Global Capital, which operates its various media holdings through Digital First Media.

 The daily Orlando Sentinel, a Tribune Media sister paper of the Sun-Sentinel, said in its statement of ownership that its average print circulation in 2024 was 20,387.
 No numbers for digital subscriptions were made public.